 The following graph shows the AWEX Eastern Market indicator (EMI) in cents per kilogram clean, from August 2009 to date.

-Currently the AWEX EMI is at 2,067 c/kg clean.
-This should result in net average returns to many clients with Merino clips, of around $13.40/kg greasy, resulting in returns of $80/head net for sheep cutting 6.0 kg/head greasy.
+With the EMI at 1,715c/kg clean, this should result in net average returns to many clients with Merino clips, of around $10.30/kg greasy.
+This would produce a return of $62/head net for sheep cutting 6.0 kg/head greasy.

-This price of $13.40/kg net compares with the average budgeted Break Even Price for clients in 2018 of $6.55/kg and that for the top 20% of $4.87/kg, providing a significant profit margin, even allowing for the cost of drought feeding.
+This price of $10.30/kg net compares with the average budgeted Break Even Price for clients in 2019 of $7.10/kg and that for the top 20% of $4.93/kg, providing a significant profit margin.